Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Sensitivity analysis for contamination

 \subsection{Outcome-model augmented estimators}

 The bias-corrected estimators $\widehat{IE}_{adj}$ and $\widehat{DE}_{adj}$ can be improved by incorporating outcome regression models that leverage information from the covariates $\bX_i$.
+Crucially, the incorporation of these models does not constitute a departure from our design-based paradigm.
+The regression models serve strictly as working models used to improve asymptotic precision, and the theoretical validity of the resulting augmented estimators relies solely on the randomization of the treatment assignment \citep{lin2013agnostic, abadie2020sampling, gao2025causal}.
+As we demonstrate in our simulation study (Section~\ref{sec:sim}), this augmentation yields valid variance estimates, overcoming the conservative variance estimation of the non-augmented estimators, while maintaining negligible bias.

-However, it requires careful implementation to preserve validity in design-based settings \citep{lin2013agnostic, abadie2020sampling, gao2025causal}.
-While sample splitting (i.e., cross-fitting) is the standard solution to avoid bias, standard splitting schemes can violate the design-based independence assumptions \citep{lu2025conditional}.
+To fully preserve this design-based validity, standard regression adjustments require careful implementation.
+While sample splitting (i.e., cross-fitting) is the standard solution to avoid finite-sample bias, standard splitting schemes can violate the design-based independence assumptions \citep{lu2025conditional}.
 To address this, we employ a conditional two-fold cross-fitting procedure tailored to the ENRT design.
-Specifically, we adapt \citet[][Algorithm~1]{lu2025conditional} to our settings.
-We describe here the details for completeness, but refer readers to \citet{lu2025conditional} for additional details.
-We focus on the augmented bias-corrected estimators, but the naive estimators $\widehat{IE}$ and $\widehat{DE}$ can also be augmented similarly, albeit without the weighting that results in bias-correction.
+Specifically, we adapt Algorithm~1 of \citet{lu2025conditional} to our setting.
+We describe here the algorithm for completeness, but refer readers to \citet{lu2025conditional} for additional details.
+We focus on the augmented bias-corrected estimators, but the naive estimators $\widehat{IE}$ and $\widehat{DE}$ can also be augmented similarly, albeit without the bias-correction weighting.